 - Enter causes why your account may have been deactivated incorrectly in the ‘Additional Info’ text area.
 Facebook might select to disable the account permanently if you disrupted any of the terms.

 However, if you didn’t disturb the conditions, you can give evidence to sustenance your case and explain any causes for the violation of their terms.
 You should never use the online form unless you have assured that your Facebook account has been deactivated and not just that you can’t sign in.
 The disabled message mainly displays on the account when you sign into Facebook.
 In that case, if you don’t get this message, but still can’t access your Facebook account, it might be the possibility that your account is compromised or you forget the login credentials.
-So, in such circumstances, you should contact Facebook by phone number to solve out all the account-related problems instantly.
+So, in such circumstances, you should contact Facebook by phone number to solve out all the account-related problems instantly at Mycustomerservice.